sav-che/TL-2/Authors/Celsius, Olof {std. Celsius}.md

-> [!cite] BHL link: this entry starts at [page 477](https://www.biodiversitylibrary.org/item/103414#page/525/mode/1up) of TL-2 Vol. I.
+> [!cite] BHL link: this entry starts at [page 477](https://www.biodiversitylibrary.org/page/33120608) of TL-2 Vol. I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Celsius, Olof (1670-1756), Swedish theologist at Uppsala, doctor's degree 1694, professor of theology 1736, amateur botanist, teacher and patron of Linnaeus.
-One of the founders of the Swedish academy of Sciences. (*Celsius*).
+One of the founders of the Swedish academy of Sciences.
+**Abbreviated name**: *Celsius*

 #### Herbarium and types